Strategic Plan 2023-2025

 CMTS’s other important historic structure, the Mark Twain Study, is approaching its sesquicentennial anniversary in 2024.
 The landmark anniversary of one of the most important and iconic structures in American literature will be an important event for CMTS, Elmira College, the city of Elmira, and the surrounding region.
 It is imperative that the structure be in top form as it is recognized and celebrated.

-• Purchase and install an electrical generator.
+- Purchased an electrical generator.
 This action is part of the Quarry Farm fire suppression project.
+This was funded by the Quarry Farm Foundation.

-• Install new gutters and downspouts for Quarry Farm.
+- Installed new gutters and downspouts for Quarry Farm.
 This action is part of the Quarry Farm drainage project.
+This was funded by the Quarry Farm Foundation.

-• Restore all windows in the Mark Twain Study.
-Steve Jordan, historic window restoration expert, will be employed to complete this project.
+- Restored all windows in the Mark Twain Study.
+Steve Jordan, historic window restoration expert, was employed to complete this project.

 C. Improve the Quarry Farm experience for all residents